best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 These questions can be used throughout the development of the analysis, to assess how the team are progressing towards the target quality assurance practices that you have agreed.

 ### How is your code structured?

+[Modular code](modular_code.md) makes it easier to understand, update and reuse the code.

 * Logic should be written as functions, so that it can be reused consistently and tested.
 * Related functions should be grouped together in the same file, so that it is easy to find them.
+* Logic with different responsibilities (e.g. reading data versus transforming data) should be clearly separated.
+* When code can be reused for other analyses, it should be stored and shared as a package.

 ### How easy is it to adjust the way that the analysis runs?

+[Configuration files](configuration.md) allow you to change the way the code runs without editing the code.

-* Parts of the code that may change should be stored in separate configuration files, so that they can be changed without changing the code.
+* Parts of the code that may change should be stored in separate configuration files.
 * Things that often change in analysis code include input and output file paths, reference dates and model parameters.

 ### How is the analysis documented?

-* Good documentation is essential for business continuity.
+[Code documentation](code_documentation.md) is essential for business continuity and sustainability.

 * Every function should be documented in the code, so that it is clear what the function is supposed to do.
-* Function documentation should also include what goes in and what comes out of each function.
+* Function documentation should include what goes in and what comes out of each function.
 * Where code will be run or re-used by others, documentation should include usage examples and test data.

+### What are the dependencies?

+[Project documentation](project_documentation.md) ensures that others can reproduce our analysis.

+* User instructions should be provided for running the analysis.
+* Software and package versions should be documented with the code.
+Typically package versions are recorded using `setup.py` and `requirements.txt` files (Python) or `DESCRIPTION` file (R).
+* Code should not be dependent on a specific computer to run.
+Running it on a colleague's system can help to check this.
+* When the same analysis is run multiple times or on different systems it should give reproducible outcomes.
+* Container systems, like Docker, help to create reproducible environments to run code.

 ### What assumptions does the analysis make?

+Transparency of our analysis increases trust.

 * Assumptions and caveats of the analysis should be recorded close to the code.
 * These must be communicated to users when releasing results from the analysis.

 ### How has peer review been done?

+[Peer review](peer_review.md) increases the quality of our analysis and transfers skills and knowledge.

 * Technical colleagues should conduct internal peer reviews of each change to the code.
 This will identify issues early on and makes the review process more manageable than reviewing only the final analysis.
 * Peer review should follow a standard procedure, so that reviews are consistent.
 Reviewers should check that each change follows the agreed good practices.
 * There should be evidence that peer reviews are acted on.
 When issues or concerns are raised, they should be addressed before the analysis is used.
 * If the product is high risk, external peer review should also be conducted.

 ### How have you tested the code?

+[Testing](testing_code.md) assures us that the code is working correctly.

 * Testing means making sure that the code produces the right outputs for realistic example input data.
 * Automated 'unit' testing should be applied to each function, to ensure that code continues to work after future changes to the code.